 - The Muslims’ claims for the Koran, however, are seriously flawed.
 Not only does the Koran contain numerous internal inconsistencies, contradictions, historical and scientific errors, but modern day archaeology and textual criticism has demonstrated conclusively that Mohammed borrowed much of the Koran from pre-existing written texts and oral traditions found in Arabian and Judeo-Christian culture.

-For more information on Religious Pluralism and the biblical response to it, please check out Jason Carlson’s DVD lecture titled, Salvation: Is There Really Just 1 Way? available in our online store.
+For more information on the Koran and the religion of Islam, please check out the documentary DVD, Islam Rising, available in our online store.

 Follow CMI on Twitter at @jasoncarlsoncmi.